ac12644/QuantumLayer/whitepaper.md

 #### 3.1.2 Consequences

-If $\mathcal{A}_Q$ can obtain a public key $pk$ on a blockchain, it can recover the private key $sk$ and forge signatures, steal assets, and rewrite history—destroying safety and liveness of all affected chains.
+If $\mathcal{A}_Q$ can obtain a public key $pk$ on a blockchain, it can recover the corresponding private key $sk$, forge signatures, steal assets, and rewrite chain history—completely undermining security.

 ### 3.2 Post-Quantum Hardness: SIS and LWE